Your Yakima Optometrist Offers Tips for Contact Lens Wearers

 5 – Don’t Bathe With Contacts In

 Avoid bathing or swimming with your contact lenses in your eyes, which can trap contaminants or irritants under the lenses.
 Remove them before entering the water, and replace them when you are finishing bathing.

 Contact Yakima Vision Center for Your Contact Lens Needs

-Dr. Farmer, Dr. Ward and the trained staff at Yakima Vision Center are dedicated to providing superior eye care service to patients in Yakima, WA and surrounding areas.
+Dr. Farmer and the trained staff at Yakima Vision Center are dedicated to providing superior eye care service to patients in Yakima, WA and surrounding areas.
 We offer a range of brand name frames and the most current types of contact lenses to offer patients the best in eye care.
 We also provide detection and treatment of eye infections and diseases, to ensure our patients can enjoy good vision at every age.
 Call Yakima Vision Center today at 509-965-5200 for an appointment to have your eyes and contact lens prescription checked for an optimum vision for all your activities.